sophgo/sophgo-doc/SG2042/TRM/source/clock.rst

 Registers
 ---------
-There a set of controll register to controll SoC clocks, including clock gate, divider, mux and pll.
+There are a set of control registers to control SoC clocks.
+Clock gate, divider, mux registers are described in this chapter.
+PLL controll registers are described in chapter :ref:`system_control`.

-PLL controll registers are located in :ref:`system_control`.
+The base address is listed in table :ref:`mmap_table`, CLOCK device.

 .. include:: clock-reg.rst